natyusha/ShokoRelay.bundle/README.md

 ### [rescan-recent.py](https://github.com/natyusha/ShokoRelay.bundle/blob/master/Contents/Scripts/rescan-recent.py)
 - This is mostly used for quickly adding currently airing series to Plex that were unrecognized when initially imported into Shoko.
 - Once the files are recognized running this script will trigger a rescan in Plex for any series that they are attached to.
-- This requires Plex's partial scanning (or an alternative) to be enabled.

 <details>
 <summary><b>Additional Information</b></summary><br>

 **Requirements:**
-- Python 3.7+, Requests Library (pip install requests), Plex, Shoko Server
+- Python 3.7+, Python-PlexAPI (pip install plexapi), Requests Library (pip install requests), Plex, Shoko Server

 **Preferences:**
 - Before doing anything with this script you must enter your Shoko Server credentials into `config.py`.